Become a Health Advocate

 - Attend VMS Advocacy Day (occurs typically in February annually)

 - Track a bill

 - Follow VMS involvement and participate in VMS Advocacy Alerts via the VMS Rounds Newsletter and the VMS Legislative Bulletin

 - Contact your legislator and/or members of key legislative committees following the bill to express your opinion.
 You can also find handouts, lists of witnesses, and information on testifying on the Committee webpages.

 - You can reach legislators by emailing them, calling their home phone if listed in your search, or by leaving a message at the Statehouse by calling (802) 828-2228.

 - Write a letter to the editor of your hometown newspaper.

 - Inform VMS of your willingness to testify before legislative and policy committees or to visit the statehouse to lobby lawmakers in person.

-Please reach out to Jill Sudhoff-Guerin, VMS Policy, and Communications Manager, at firstname.lastname@example.org or call at 802.917.5817 to learn more about becoming an advocate.
+Please reach out to Jill Sudhoff-Guerin, Policy and Communications Consultant, at firstname.lastname@example.org to learn more about becoming an advocate.